By Matt Chaney, ChaneysBlog.com

 “When we played at Indianapolis, people started rocking the bus… And New Orleans was the worst.
 It was scary.”

-“Come ’ere,” said Paul McCartney, motioning to English, an Ozarks native.
-English drew close for McCartney’s brief in Brit accent.
+“Come ’ere,” said Paul McCartney, motioning to the Ozarks native.
+English drew close for McCartney’s briefing in British accent.
 “We’re going to a place called Alton, Missourah. ’ave you ever heard of it?
 We want you to go with us.”

 “Alton, Missouree?”
-English replied, skeptical for another Beatles prank.
+English replied, sensing another Beatles prank.
 “Man, that’s only about 50 miles from my hometown, Piedmont, Missouri.”

 “Yeah,” McCartney said.
 “We’re going to leave for Alton and nobody knows.
 We’re going to this ranch and ride horses and everything.
 Then they’re going to pick us up and we’re going on to New York City.”